 It can be a tricky decision on how to handle a denied claim.
 This is the time you should consider getting experienced opinions to fully review your options.
 Free advice can be provided by state veteran’s affairs offices and by Veterans Service Organizations.
 You may also hire an attorney to advise which option is best given your particular situation.

-In general, when VA disability claims are denied, a veteran can always reopen a claim with “new and material” evidence.
+When VA disability claims are denied, a veteran can typically reopen a claim with “new and material” evidence.
 This applies when you are addressing the same condition.

 “New” evidence is information not previously considered by the VA.
 “Material” evidence relates to an unproven fact necessary to the claim.
-If the denial was based on lack of a service connection, then witness statements or other evidence can help resolve that question; of the denial was based on your condition, then new medical evidence or opinions may help.
+If the denial was based on the lack of a service connection, then witness statements or other evidence can help resolve that question.
+If the denial was based on your condition, then new medical evidence or opinions may help.

-There is little evidence that, given the choice, reopening a case rather than appealing it will improve your chances of approval, or your level of award.
+There is little evidence that reopening a case rather than appealing it will improve your chances of approval, or your level of award.
 However, each case is unique and the distinctions can be highly confusing.
 You can often request a free consultation with an experienced attorney to help you understand the options.

 File a VA Disability Appeal

 If you’ve received a notice letting you know that the VA has denied your initial claim, don’t give up.
-It’s always worth it to try the appeal process, and if you follow some of the tips here, along with the counsel of a trusted VA disability attorney, you may find yourself winning your VA claim fairly early in the appeal process.
+It’s always worth it to try the appeal process.
+If you follow some of the tips here, you may find yourself winning your VA claim fairly early in the appeal process.